RFA Orangeleaf (A110): Construction

+Operational history

-As MV Balder London, before joining the RFA, she saw action in 1982, carrying aviation fuel to the Falkland Islands from Ascension.
-At the end of the conflict, she entered San Carlos water.
+As MV Balder London, before joining the Royal Fleet Auxiliary, she saw action in 1982, carrying aviation fuel to the Falkland Islands from Ascension Island.
+At the end of the conflict, she entered the bay of San Carlos Water, East Falkland.

-Orangeleaf saw action in the Gulf War in 1991.
+She was bareboat chartered on 2 May 1984 by the Ministry of Defence (MoD) and was renamed Orangeleaf.
+Shortly afterwards she arrived in Falmouth, Cornwall for a partial conversion.
+In September 1985 Orangeleaf arrived on the River Tyne for full conversion which was completed and entered operational service on 2 May 1986.

+On 13 June 1988 she sailed from HMNB Portsmouth as part of Task Group 318.1, the 'Outback 88' Deployment led by the Invincible-class aircraft carrier Ark Royal, along with the Royal Fleet Auxiliary’s Fort Rosalie-class replenishment ship Fort Grange and Ol-class "fast fleet tanker" Olwen.

+Orangeleaf saw action in the Gulf War.
+On 9 August 1990 she was deployed in support of the Royal Navy's Type 42 destroyer York, following the Iraqi invasion of Kuwait, and whilst on Armilla Patrol in the Gulf, when Operation Granby – the Gulf War – was approved.

+Between 14 and 28 August 1992 she was deployed to support a humanitarian relief effort in the aftermath of Hurricane Andrew, in the West Indies, alongside the Royal Navy's Type 42 destroyer Cardiff and the Type 22 frigate Campbeltown.

 During early-to-mid-2004, the ship took part in a deployment with a French carrier battle group, centred on the aircraft carrier Charles de Gaulle, to the Indian Ocean.
-She also appeared in the International Fleet Review of 2005.
+She also appeared in the International Fleet Review 2005.

 On 23 October 2009, she was moved from Birkenhead dry-docks into the River Mersey and so to the Cammell Laird shipyard to continue a major refit.

 In 2011, she conducted a light jackstay transfer with HMS Dragon.

+Decommissioning and fate

-She was decommissioned on 30 September 2015.
+Orangeleaf was decommissioned on 30 September 2015.

-In late February 2016 she was towed to Aliaga, Turkey to be broken up for scrap.
-Leyal reported scrapping was completed by June 2016.
+In February 2016, she was towed to Aliağa, Turkey to be broken up for scrap.